llorz/SGA19_zoomOut/README.md

 # ZoomOut: Spectral Upsampling for Efficient Shape Correspondence
-This is an example code for the paper "ZoomOut: Spectral Upsampling for Efficient Shape Correspondence" by Simone Melzi, Jing Ren, Emanuele Rodol\`a, Abhishek Sharma, Peter Wonka and Maks Ovsjanikov.
+This is an example code for the paper "ZoomOut: Spectral Upsampling for Efficient Shape Correspondence" by Simone Melzi, Jing Ren, Emanuele Rodolà, Abhishek Sharma, Peter Wonka, and Maks Ovsjanikov.

 In this paper, we propose a new regularizer, the complex resolvent Laplacian commutativity, for functional map pipeline.
 This term is theoretically justified and can improve the quality of the computed functional maps and the corresponding recovered point-wise maps